HL7/VhDir/pages/_includes/conformance.md

 The US Core Client **SHOULD**:

-- Support fetching and querying of one or more US Core profile(s), using the supported RESTful interactions and search parameters declared in the US Core Server CapabilityStatement.
+- Support fetching and querying of one or more US Core profile(s), using the supported RESTful interactions and search parameters declared in the Validated Healthcare Directory CapabilityStatement.

 security: